This entry is also available in: Russian Chinese (Traditional)

 FN Tricar Т3 from the «Motorworld by V.Sheynov» collection

 Unfortunately, history didn’t repeat itself this time and Belgium failed at another valiant campaign.
-The Germans has crossed the Belgium board on 10 May 1940.
-On 28th May 1940, Belgium have struck the flag.
-Almost every FN M12a SM was captured as a war booty.
-A considerable part of these machines was used in the Eastern Front (including the Battle of Stalingrad).
-If you search some information over the Internet, you’ll find dozens of photos depicting happy German soldiers riding Belgian bikes.
+The Germans had crossed the Belgium board on 10 May 1940.
+On May 28th, 1940, Belgium had struck the flag.
+Almost every FN M12a SM was captured as war booty.
+A considerable number of these machines were used in the Eastern Front (including the Battle of Stalingrad).
+If you search for information on the Internet, you’ll find dozens of photos depicting happy German soldiers riding Belgian bikes.

 |Manufacturer||Fabrique Nationale d’Armes de Guerre Herstal (Fabrique Nationale SA, Herstal)|